wyyz514/tplbldr/README.md

      link:"/{id}/profile"
    }
   ],
-  //values can also be overwritten or added email:"anony@mous.com", gender:"yes"
+  //new values can be added
+  gender:"yes"
 }
 ```
-The email property value will be overwritten by the one specified, and the gender property will be added.
+The gender property will be added.
 Below is a more complete example showing how to use and build the template using the above objects.
+I highly recommend playing around with the [JSBin](http://jsbin.com/reyeber/1/edit?js,output)

 ## Examples